top of page

 29d7831f632adbc0290c3051974fd650.jpeg

-Peter Wynn Kirby is a cultural and environmental specialist and ethnographer at the University of Oxford, where he is a lifetime Senior Member of Saint Antony's College, Oxford.
+Peter Wynn Kirby is a climate and energy specialist and ethnographer at the University of Oxford, where he is a lifetime Senior Member of Saint Antony's College, Oxford.
 Peter's latest research fellowship was awarded by the Leverhulme Trust (based at the School of Geography and the Environment, University of Oxford).
 He is also a High-End Overseas Visiting Fellow at Shanghai University.
 He holds a PhD in Social Anthropology from the University of Cambridge.

 Peter has been a researcher at the University of Oxford for over a decade.
 He came to Oxford as Brookes' Senior Lecturer in the Anthropology of Japan.
 Prior to taking up that post, Peter conducted nearly three years of research in France on waste and nuclear risk while based at the Centre de Recherches sur le Japon, EHESS, Paris.
 He also spent several years as a tenured assistant professor at Ritsumeikan in Japan and held a research post in the Department of Cultural Anthropology at Tokyo University while engaging in extensive Japan-based fieldwork.
 While working in Japan, he returned to the UK to lecture on the 'cultures' of global environmentalism each winter in the Faculty of Social and Political Sciences at Cambridge.